fxtentacle/eQTL-GWT-Cassandra/README.md

 Next, modify
 	src/hibernate.cfg.xml
-and replace the USERNAME and PASSWORD placeholders with the username and password for your PostgreSQL database server.
+and replace the USERNAME and PASSWORD placeholders with the username and password for your shared PostgreSQL database server.

-This git repository will soon contain the source code for my bachelor thesis:
-Interactive presentation of expression Quantitative Trait Loci
+Third, modify
 	src/de/uni_luebeck/inb/krabbenhoeft/eQTL/server/processors/ConvertCMorganToBPProcessor_MMus.java

-insert centimorgan to basepair mapping tables
+*Optional:* Replace "INSERT YOUR MARKER DATA HERE" with your centimorgan to basepair mapping tables in the following format:

-INSERT YOUR MARKER DATA HERE

 	tmp = new HashMap<Double, Integer>();
 	map.put("1", tmp); // chromosome 1